 In case you didn't know, Australia boasts some truly unforgettable trips that traverse every state and territory.
-From Perth to Sydney and up to the Red Centre, here are 10 unmissable train trips around our great nation.
+From Perth to Sydney and up to the Red Centre, at Urban List, we're in serious awe of all the incredible train journeys available.

 Spanning 4352 kilometres between Perth and Sydney, the Indian Pacific is one of Australia’s most epic train trips.
 You’ll journey through deserts, mountains, goldfields, savannahs and rocky valleys on the four-day expedition, including the longest straight stretch of railway in the world across the Nullarbor.
 If you’re not up for the full coast to coast journey you can travel on the Indian Pacific from Sydney to Adelaide and Adelaide to Perth or vice versa.
 Stops along the way include Broken Hill, Adelaide, Cook and Rawlinna, and all meals, fine wines and bevvies are covered in your fare.